pilcrowonpaper/arctic/docs/pages/providers/discord.md

 ## Revoke tokens

-Pass a token to `revokeToken()` to revoke all tokens associated with the authorization (in other words, both tokens will be revoked regardless of which one you passed).
+Pass a token to `revokeToken()` to revoke all tokens associated with the authorization.
 This can throw the same errors as `validateAuthorizationCode()`.

 ```ts
 try {